 Beyond these examples

-These snippets focus on specific application-level features: regional and global scope configuration, and ownership and criticality metadata.
-They’re intentionally minimal rather than full application deployments.
+These snippets focus on specific application-level features: regional and global scope configuration, and metadata and ownership tracking.
+They’re intentionally minimal rather than full service catalogs.

 The examples assume pre-existing infrastructure such as a GCP project with App Hub API enabled.
-They focus on configuring the application container rather than attaching services and workloads.
+They focus on configuring the application rather than attaching services or workloads.

 To keep things focused, common application patterns are omitted, including:

-These omissions are intentional: the goal is to illustrate how each application feature is wired, not provide drop-in application modules.
+These omissions are intentional: the goal is to illustrate how each application feature is wired, not provide drop-in service catalog modules.
 See the App Hub Application resource reference for all available configuration options.

 Let's create GCP App Hub Applications